Couple Counselling via Video.

 - Fees and payments for missed/cancelled sessions are by the same arrangement – weekly and online, bank transfer or post.

 [/custom_list]… and I will go through a PDF agreement with you both if, after the first session, we decide that we would like continue working with each other in therapy.

 - Not all relationships are local: not in the same home, or in the same town, or even in the same country.

 - Long distance/remote relationships can struggle with conflicts too.

 - Separated couples: those who are separated and living apart.

 - Working with your remote-partner via Skype/Hangouts with a qualified & experienced couple counsellor can be an appropriate treatment for your relationship problems.

-- Some couples choose to work specifically with Dean due to his specialities in Skype couple counselling and services in working with LGBT couples in particular.
+- Some couples choose to work specifically with Dean due to his specialities in Skype couple counselling.

 - Accessing Dean’s face-to-face therapy service may be impractical for couples who live away from Dean’s Portsmouth practice.
 This is where Skype can bring Dean into your home to do the couple work with you.